 - lone working with children and young people and vulnerable adults - initiating touch with children, young people and vulnerable adults if contact is initiated by children, young people and vulnerable adults in an open space this is not a child protection issue.
 Consideration should be given to tutors working with drama and dance students, please refer to section 7 - staff working within organisations should never offer to give lifts to children, young people and vulnerable adults, if this is absolutely necessary then a senior member of staff will need to know where they are going, who they are with and when they are expected to arrive at their destination - adults and children should never share the same dressing rooms.
-Children, young people and vulnerable adults of the same sex can share the same dressing room but should always be accompanied by their parents or a member of staff who has been DBS checked - use of inappropriate or foul language in front of children, young people and vulnerable adults - that there are sufficient numbers of tutors to children, young people and vulnerable adults.
+Children, young people and vulnerable adults of the same sex can share the same dressing room but should always be accompanied by their parents or a member of staff who has been DBS checked

+- use of inappropriate or foul language in front of children, young people and vulnerable adults - that there are sufficient numbers of tutors to children, young people and vulnerable adults.

-Arts Council of Wales staff can request that a workshop be postponed if there is not a sufficient number of tutors for the number of children and young people.
+Arts Council of Wales staff should feel confident to request that a workshop be postponed if there is not a sufficient number of tutors for the number of children and young people.
 In the event of an Arts Council of Wales member of staff observing what they believe is inappropriate behaviour, it is the staff member's responsibility to report this to the person with legal responsibility for the child, young person or vulnerable adult (eg the teacher, youth or careworker).
 If they suspect that the person with legal responsibility (ie the teacher, youth or careworker) is actually the source of the problem, they should make their concerns known to another member of staff employed at the site.
 Make a note of what you witnessed as well as your response and make your line manager and the designated Child Protection Officer at Arts Council of Wales aware of the situation, in case there is follow-up in which you are involved.

 In the event of a staff member observing blatant Child Abuse, it is the staff member's responsibility to report the incident immediately to the Director or the Chair of the organisation.
+We as Arts Council of Wales staff, do not approve organisations' safeguarding policies or procedures but can discuss and offer advice.
+We should always check that organisations have up to date policies and procedures in place and that these are regularly reviewed by the Board.